Cumrun Vafa: Early life and education

 Cumrun Vafa was born in Tehran, Iran on 1 August 1960.
-He became interested in physics as a young child, specifically how the moon was not falling from the sky, and he later grew his interests in math by high school and was fascinated by how mathematics could predict the movement of objects.
+He became interested in physics as a young child (with such questions as why the moon did not fall from the sky), and developed his interest in math in high school, fascinated by how mathematics could predict the movement of objects.

-He graduated from Alborz High School in Tehran and moved to the United States in 1977 for study at university.
-He received a B.S. in mathematics and physics from the Massachusetts Institute of Technology (MIT) in 1981.
-He received his Ph.D. in physics from Princeton University in 1985 after completing a doctoral dissertation, titled "Symmetries, inequalities and index theorems", under the supervision of Edward Witten.
+He graduated from Alborz High School in Tehran and moved to the United States in 1976 to study at university.
+He received a B.S. in mathematics and physics from the Massachusetts Institute of Technology (MIT) in 1986.
+He received his Ph.D. in physics from Princeton University in 1988 after completing a doctoral dissertation, titled "Symmetries, inequalities and index theorems", under the supervision of Edward Witten.

 Academia

 After his PhD degree, Vafa became a junior fellow via the Harvard Society of Fellows at Harvard University, where he later got a junior faculty position.
 In 1989 he was offered a senior faculty position, and he has been there ever since.

 Vafa worked at Princeton University within the Institute for Advanced Study, within the School of Natural Sciences and the School of Mathematics in 1994.